-On March 3, 2022, the Company entered into a securities purchase agreement pursuant to which it agreed to issue and sell to an investor (the "Investor"), in a private placement (the "Q1 2022 Private Placement"), 900,000 shares of common stock at a price of \$1.80 per share, which represents the volume weighted average price per share of the Company's common stock as quoted on the Nasdaq Stock Market for the thirty (30) consecutive-day trading day period ending on March 2, 2022, and pre-funded warrants to purchase 766,666 shares of common stock at a purchase price of \$1.79 per pre-funded warrant (representing the price of \$1.80 per share minus the \$0.01 per share exercise price of each such prefunded warrant).
+On March 3, 2022, the Company entered into a securities purchase agreement pursuant to which it agreed to issue and sell to an investor (the "Investor"), in a private placement (the "Q1 2022 PIPE"), 900,000 shares of common stock at a price of \$1.80 per share, which represents the volume weighted average price per share of the Company's common stock as quoted on the Nasdaq Stock Market for the thirty (30) consecutive-day trading day period ending on March 2, 2022, and pre-funded warrants to purchase 766,666 shares of common stock at a purchase price of \$1.79 per pre-funded warrant (representing the price of \$1.80 per share minus the \$0.01 per share exercise price of each such prefunded warrant).
 The pre-funded warrants are exercisable at any time after their original issuance date and will have no expiration date.
-The Q1 2022 Private Placement closed on March 7, 2022 and the Company received gross proceeds of 3.0 million, before deducting offering expenses payable by the Company.
+The Q1 2022 PIPE closed on March 7, 2022 and the Company received gross proceeds of \$3.0 million, before deducting offering expenses payable by the Company.

-Also, on March 3, 2022, the Company entered into a registration rights agreement (the "Q1 2022 Registration Rights Agreement") with the Investor, pursuant to which the Company agreed to register for resale the securities sold in the Q1 2022 Private Placement.
-Pursuant to the Q1 2022 Registration Rights Agreement, the Company filed a registration statement covering the resale of these securities in April 2022.
+Also, on March 3, 2022, the Company entered into a registration rights agreement with the Investor, pursuant to which the Company filed a registration statement covering the resale of these securities in April 2022.